sical/Data-Visualization-with-Deep-Learning/README.md

 Overfitting is caused by trainning a CNN with only a few of data.
 This cause a neuronal network to be to much specialaze as if, in your life, you only saw lumberjacks with hats you may assume that all lumberjacks have hats and use this as a distinction.

-##### Data augmentation
+#### Data augmentation
   To avoid overfitting we can use data augmentation.
-This can be sumarize to adding random noises on pictures before using them.
+This can be summarized into adding random noises on pictures before using them.
 As a result , the CNN won't be trained to only classify our dataset.
 Due to the fact that even with some noise we still use the same images,data augmentation isn't enough to fight agaisnt overfitting.

-##### The Entropic capacity
+#### The Entropic capacity
  in progress ...